 Cuernavaca has a number of cafes right off the Jardín Juárez where people gather to sip coffee or drinks till the wee hours.
-The best are La Parroquia and La Universal (see "Where to Dine," above).
+The best are Café de La Parroquia, Jesus 11 (© 777/152-3161), and La Universal (see above).
 There are band concerts in the Jardín Juárez on Thursday and Sunday evenings.

-A recent-and welcome-addition is La Plazuela, a short, pedestrian-only stretch of a bricked street across from the Cortez Palace.
-Here, coffee shops alternate with tattoo parlors and live-music bars-something is always going on.
+A recent-and welcome-addition is La Plazuela, a short, pedestrian-only stretch across from the Cortez Palace.
+Here, coffee shops alternate with tattoo parlors and live-music bars.
 It's geared toward a 20-something, university crowd.